Skip to main content

 In this tutorial, we will be visualizing distributions of data by plotting histograms using the R programming language.
 We will cover what a histogram is, how to read data in R, how to create a histogram, and how to customize the plot.

 We will be using the base R programming language with no additional packages.
-This approach is only recommended when additional packages cannot be used or for quick exploratory analyses.
-In most cases, you should use ggplot2, as covered in the How to make a histogram in R in ggplot2 tutorial.
+This approach is especially useful when additional packages cannot be used or when you are looking for quick exploratory analyses.
+In other cases, you might consider using ggplot2, as covered in our How to Make a ggplot2 Histogram in R tutorial.

 A histogram is a very popular graph that is used to show frequency distributions across continuous (numeric) variables.
 Histograms allow us to see the count of observations in data within ranges that the variable spans.